devoworm/Proposals-Public-Lectures/README.md

 ### This reprository is for grant, paper, and internal OpenWorm proposal brainstorming.

-* Google Summer of Docs proposals from 2017 to 2019.
+* Google Summer of Docs proposals from (2017-2019).

+* Google Season of Docs proposals from (2019).

 * "Developing the Worm" lecture (2014).

+* "Network Architecture Of Embryo Developmental Regulation" talk (2017).

 * "Developing Models of the DevoWorm" lecture (2015).